hibernate/hibernate-validator/hibernate-validator/readme.txt

   Using Hibernate Validator
   -------------------------

-  - Copy hibernate-validator-*.jar together will all jar files from lib into the classpath of your application.
-In case you are running on JDK5 you have to also include all the jar files from the jdk5 subdirectory.
+  - In case you use the distribution archive from the download sire, copy hibernate-validator-*.jar together with all jar files from lib into the classpath of your application.
+    In case you are using Java 5 you have to also include all the jar files from the jdk5 subdirectory.

   or